 An Orgy of Flame at the Stonehaven Fireball Parade

 Brave fireball swingers are enveloped in flame during the Stonehaven Fireball celebration, part of Hogmanay in this Scottish town.

 Up Helly Aa in Shetland

 To mark the end of the Yule season, locals, dressed as Vikings, march through the streets of Lerwick in the Shetland Islands.
 The festival--known as Up Helly Aa--takes place on the last Tuesday in January.

 A Dramatic Climax to Up Helly Aa

 As many as 1,000 "Vikings" surround the doomed Viking galley.
-They will soon set it alight with their torches at the climax of Up Helly Aa, a late January UK Fire Festival in Lerwick, capital of Shetland.Continue to 11 of 11 below.
+They then set it alight with their torches at the climax of Up Helly Aa.

 Viking Longboat is Licked By Flames